augustodevesa/OBIN_Common_repository/OB Integration Provisioning Integration troubleshooting for NOVUM.md

   "timestamp":"2014-10-17T20:26:48.000+01:00",   "_token":"unknown:2860308605:664",   "ob":"23411",
   "failure_reason":"Error while provisioning.
 Unknown reason"} // Irrelevant, always this (unless in UK)
 ~~~~

-#### Source of information
-To have a look to the end to end please go to [provisioning flow]( http://www.websequencediagrams.com/files/render?link=VPDZDsby5MzNYUUQltVe)

 ### Provisioning fault & performance alarms